Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Fermat structures for splittings

 \subsection{Projection on $\partial_t^\perp$ and interpretation of $A_l$, $\tilde{A_l}$}

-The fact that the radicand in the expressions of $F$ and $F_l$ (formulas \eqref{randers-kropina} and \eqref{rk2}) may not be automatically positive has been interpreted above (possibilities (c2) in Remarks \ref{raclarations} and \ref{rtimereversal}).
+The fact that the radicand in the expressions of $F$ and $F_l$ (formulas \eqref{randers-kropina} and \eqref{rk2}) may not be automatically positive has been interpreted above (possibilities $(c2)$ and $(c3)$ in Corollaries \ref{raclarations} and \ref{rtimereversal}).
 Let us go a step further by analysing the metric tensor in this radicand, that is,

 on $M$.
 The metric $h$ admits the following interpretation on the open subset $M_{\Lambda\neq 0}=\{x\in M: \Lambda\neq 0\}$ where $\partial_t$ is not lightlike. \begin{prop} Let $p_\R^\perp : \R\times TM_{\Lambda\neq 0} \rightarrow \R\times TM_{\Lambda\neq 0}$ the natural projection on the bundle $\partial^\perp_t$, $g$-orthogonal to $\partial_t$.
 Then, for any $v\in T_xM, x\in M_{\Lambda\neq 0}$: